mcabbott/AxisKeys.jl/README.md

   (They were called axes before `Base.axes()` was added, hence (3) the confusing terminology.)
 (4) Broadcasting is not supported, as this changed dramatically in Julia 1.0.
-(5) There are lots of assorted functions, special categorical vector types, etc. which aren't part of the core.
+(5) There are lots of assorted functions, special categorical vector types, etc. which aren't part of the core, and are poorly documented.

 Other older packages (pre-Julia-1.0):